 In fact, if you take a design degree program that doesn’t take care to provide excellent instruction and feedback, and compare it to a bootcamp that offers continuously updated curriculum and pairs you with your own expert mentor who you can talk to about the industry and the specific projects that you’re working on—one clearly offers greater value in terms of the knowledge and experience you’ll take from it.

-Because of the practical nature of UX design and the ever-evolving nature of the tech industry, it is essential to find a program with content that is current with the industry, learning materials that will work well for how you learn best (video lectures, hands-on exercises, reading materials, etc.), and individualized mentorship.
+Because of the practical and ever-changing nature of UX design, it is essential to find a program with content that is current with the industry, learning materials that will work well for how you learn best (video lectures, hands-on exercises, reading materials, etc.), and individualized mentorship.

 It’s one thing to have an expert leading a course; it’s another thing to learn from someone who 1) knows what they’re doing as a UX designer, 2) knows the industry as it is today, and 3) knows how to teach.
 These three traits don’t always go hand-in-hand, and they’re essential.